Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Introduction

-When dealing with the near-atomic sub-nanometer length scales, it becomes inevitable to consider the quantum nature of electrons, and the quantum mechanical effects such as electron spill-out and quantum tunnelling become important.
+When dealing with the near-atomic subnanometer length scales, it becomes inevitable to consider the quantum nature of electrons, and the quantum mechanical effects, such as electron spill-out and quantum tunneling, become important.

-In the case of the gap plasmon, a Local Response Approximation \cite{Esteban2012NatCommun} taking into account the spill out is possible, but is characterized by unexpected features in the electric field \cite{SkjolstrupPhys.Rev.B., Skjolstrup2019_PRB}.
 The TFHT cannot address these phenomena properly and, therefore, more sophisticated theories are required for an accurate description of electron dynamics \cite{Teperik2013Phys.Rev.Lett., Stella2013Phys.Chem., Zhu2016Nat.Com.}.
+Ab-initio quantum mechanical approaches, such as time-dependent density functional theory (TD-DFT), provide an appealing solution to such problems although they are often computationally demanding, especially for large plasmonic structures \cite{Zuloaga2009, Ullrich2011, Aguirregabiria2018}.

+Within the LRA framework it is still possible to account for the tunneling by interposing between the metal regions a fictitious material described by an effective conductivity \cite{Esteban2012NatCommun} or by using a finite-current boundary condition at the metal-insulator interface \cite{Feiginov1998JETPLett, Ryzhii2001JJAppPhys, Svintsov2016PhysRevB}.
+However, when the LRA is used to account for spill-out, non-physical features (including a divergence of the associated electric field) arise \cite{SkjolstrupPhys.Rev.B.,Skjolstrup2019_PRB}.
+Due to this artificial divergence of the field, the imaginary part of the propagation constant of the gap-plasmon can be largely overestimated, which consequently results in very high mode-propagation losses.

-Ab-initio quantum mechanical approaches provide an appealing solution to such problems although they are often computationally complex and demanding, especially for large plasmonic structures \cite{Zuloaga2009, Ullrich2011, Aguirregabiria2018}.
-However, in the past few years, a hybrid approach called quantum hydrodynamic theory (QHT)\textemdash which adds a $\nabla n$-dependent correction ($n$ being the charge density) to the TF kinetic energy\textemdash has been developed to study plasmonic systems more accurately \cite{Toscano2015NatCommun, Yan2015Phys.Rev.B, Ciraci2016Phys.Rev.B, Ciraci2017Phys.Rev.B, Ding2017PRB}.
+In the past few years, a hybrid approach called quantum hydrodynamic theory (QHT)\textemdash which adds a $\nabla n$-dependent correction ($n$ being the charge density) to the TF kinetic energy\textemdash has been developed to study nonlocal and quantum effects (electron spill-out/tunneling) in plasmonic systems more accurately \cite{Toscano2015NatCommun, Yan2015Phys.Rev.B, Ciraci2016Phys.Rev.B, Ciraci2017Phys.Rev.B, Ding2017PRB}.
+The QHT method intrinsically account for the electron spill-out and tunneling, but also spatial dispersion (nonlocality) which is relevant in the unidirectional plasmonic waveguides \cite{Gangaraj2019Optica} and nonlinear optical dynamics \cite{Gangaraj2020PhysRevApp, Khalid2020commphys}.
+This approach is based on orbital-free description of quantum electronic systems and its accuracy relies on the exactness of non-interacting kinetic energy functional.
+Ideally, if the exact expression of such functional were known, QHT would be as accurate as TD-DFT \cite{Runge.1984}.

-Here we study the impact of the spill-out of the electron gas outside of metal and of nonlocality induced by the repulsion between electrons on the propagation of the gap-plasmon in the vanishing gap limit.
-More precisely, we show that the spill-out is the phenomenon hindering the effective index from diverging but that the most surprising features associated to a purely local approach tend to disappear when nonlocality is taken into account.
-The correct limit, as the gap closes, is thus retrieved only when both the spill-out and nonlocality are both taken into account.